cogu/c-apx/README.md

 ./apx_server ../apx/config/apx_server_cfg.json
 ```

-For faster build times, you can add `-GNinja` to the first cmake command as an option (if you have ninja-build installed).
+For faster build times, you can add `-GNinja` to the first cmake command line (if you have ninja-build installed).

 ### Building and running default APX server (Windows)